terbium-lang/terbium/README.md

 # Terbium

-A high-level language that doesn't compromise in performance.
+Write bug-free code that runs at native performance with ease by using Terbium, a high-level programming language that doesn't compromise in performance, readability, reliability and developer experience.
 This is the rewrite branch of Terbium.
 See legacy Terbium [here](https://github.com/TerbiumLang/Terbium/tree/legacy).

 ## Specification